alongenosar/ios-sdk/README.md

 $ cordova plugin add SnappersSDK
 ```

 2.Add a swift class to the xcode project.
-This will create the necessary a swift section in the target's Build settings.
+This will create the necessary swift section in the target's Build settings.

 3.We also recommend updating Cocopods to the latest version.